bapanapalligopi/security_topics/OWASP/A04:2021 – Insecure Design.md

 ### Final Notes
 Insecure design vulnerabilities are harder to mitigate post-implementation.
 By embedding security early in the software development lifecycle, organizations can significantly lower the risks and costs associated with these flaws.
+### **Examples of Insecure Design with Detailed Explanations**

+---

+### **Example 1: Lack of Session Expiration**

+#### Scenario:
+- A web application for online shopping allows users to log in and shop without properly managing **session expiration**.
+- Once a user logs in, their session token remains valid indefinitely until they explicitly log out.

+#### Issue:
+- **Insecure Design**: The system was designed without considering scenarios where session tokens could be misused if the user closes the browser without logging out.
+- Attackers could obtain session tokens (via session fixation, network sniffing, or browser exploits) and use them to impersonate the user.

+#### Consequences:
+- Unauthorized access to accounts, leading to financial theft, personal data exposure, or fraudulent orders.

+#### Prevention:
+1. During the design phase, implement a session expiration mechanism:
+   - Session tokens should expire after a period of inactivity (e.g., 15 minutes).
+   - Use sliding expiration to extend the session for active users.
+2. Include session invalidation during logout or when a token is refreshed.

+#### Outcome of Secure Design:
+- Even if an attacker obtains a session token, it would expire within a short window, reducing the risk of misuse.

+---

+### **Example 2: Missing Multi-Factor Authentication (MFA)**

+#### Scenario:
+- A banking application requires only a username and password for login.
+No additional layer of authentication (e.g., MFA) is implemented.

+#### Issue:
+- **Insecure Design**: The system design fails to account for the high risks associated with banking systems, such as credential theft.
+- A phishing attack could trick users into sharing their login details, allowing attackers to access their accounts.

+#### Consequences:
+- Unauthorized access to sensitive information and the ability to transfer funds, leading to financial loss and reputational damage.

+#### Prevention:
+1. During the design phase, integrate **MFA**:
+   - Add an additional layer, such as one-time passwords (OTPs) sent via SMS/email or authenticator apps.
+   - Use biometric verification for mobile users (e.g., fingerprint or facial recognition).
+2. Ensure MFA is required for sensitive actions like adding a new payee or transferring large sums.

+#### Outcome of Secure Design:
+- Even if an attacker obtains the username and password, the lack of access to the second authentication factor prevents unauthorized access.

+---

+### **Example 3: Poor Role-Based Access Control (RBAC)**

+#### Scenario:
+- An enterprise management system provides access to various functionalities (e.g., viewing reports, managing users, and altering financial records).
+- All employees, including junior staff, have equal access rights because the system was not designed with granular roles.

+#### Issue:
+- **Insecure Design**: The system doesn’t enforce the principle of **least privilege**, where users are granted only the minimum access necessary to perform their duties.
+- A junior employee could accidentally or maliciously alter financial records, leading to compliance violations or fraud.

+#### Consequences:
+- Unauthorized access to sensitive operations, accidental data corruption, or deliberate sabotage.

+#### Prevention:
+1. During the design phase, define clear user roles and their permissions:
+   - Example roles: **Admin**, **Manager**, and **Employee**.
+   - Admins manage users and configurations; Managers view reports; Employees access their specific tasks.
+2. Incorporate role-based access checks at every functionality level.

+#### Outcome of Secure Design:
+- Employees are limited to their assigned functionalities, reducing the risk of misuse or accidents.

+---

+### **Example 4: Unencrypted Sensitive Data**

+#### Scenario:
+- A healthcare system stores patient records, including personal details and medical history, in a database.
+The system design doesn’t include encryption for stored data.

+#### Issue:
+- **Insecure Design**: Data is stored in plain text, making it vulnerable to unauthorized access if the database is breached.
+- Attackers gaining access to the database can view and misuse sensitive patient information.

+#### Consequences:
+- Violations of data privacy laws like HIPAA, fines, lawsuits, and reputational damage.

+#### Prevention:
+1. During the design phase, implement **encryption for sensitive data at rest**:
+   - Use strong encryption algorithms like AES-256.
+   - Protect encryption keys using secure key management techniques.
+2. Enforce **data masking** for non-essential users to reduce unnecessary exposure.

+#### Outcome of Secure Design:
+- Even if attackers breach the database, encrypted data is unreadable without decryption keys, reducing the risk of sensitive data exposure.

+---

+### **Example 5: No Rate Limiting on Login Attempts**

+#### Scenario:
+- An e-commerce platform allows users to log in without any restrictions on the number of failed login attempts.

+#### Issue:
+- **Insecure Design**: The system fails to mitigate brute force attacks where an attacker repeatedly attempts password guesses.
+- An attacker could programmatically try thousands of passwords until they gain access to an account.

+#### Consequences:
+- Accounts get compromised, leading to fraud, identity theft, and loss of customer trust.

+#### Prevention:
+1. During the design phase, incorporate rate limiting:
+   - Allow only a certain number of failed attempts (e.g., 5) within a specific time frame.
+   - Lock the account temporarily or require CAPTCHA after multiple failed attempts.
+2. Log and monitor suspicious login attempts for further investigation.

+#### Outcome of Secure Design:
+- Brute force attempts are thwarted as attackers are locked out after a few failed attempts.

+---

+### **Example 6: Lack of Secure Default Settings**

+#### Scenario:
+- A cloud-based document-sharing application is launched with all documents publicly accessible by default.

+#### Issue:
+- **Insecure Design**: The default settings do not prioritize security.
+Users might unknowingly expose sensitive documents.
+- Attackers could easily search and access public documents using automated tools.

+#### Consequences:
+- Leakage of intellectual property, sensitive business documents, and customer data.

+#### Prevention:
+1. During the design phase, configure **secure defaults**:
+   - Set documents to private by default.
+   - Require explicit user action to make documents public.
+2. Provide clear user notifications about the implications of changing default settings.

+#### Outcome of Secure Design:
+- Sensitive documents remain private unless explicitly shared, reducing accidental data leaks.

+---

+### **Key Takeaway**:
+**Insecure design flaws arise from poor planning and inadequate security measures during the design phase.
+To prevent these issues, it’s crucial to integrate security considerations early in the software development lifecycle (SDLC), using strategies like threat modeling, secure patterns, and adhering to established security principles.**